alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 <img id="jest-img" src="images/jest.png">
 </div

 A few months have passed since my last article.
-I assure you the time has not been spent resting on my laurels; I was busy tending to a new home, new role, and new workload.
+During that time, I've been tending to a new home, new role, and new workload.

-You see, I've had to shift my focus on the endless vista of JavaScript topics.
+You see, I've had to shift my gaze upon the endless vista that is the JavaScript ecosystem.
 Whereas the brunt of last year's work involved front-end concerns like rendering virtual lists and optimizing bundle performance, my time lately has been spent supporting JavaScript-based microservices at scale.

 As a result, the next few articles will reflect the resulting learnings and investigations.

-At the core of my professional growth is the single-most beneficial change I've made: adhering to a test-driven development pattern.
+At the core of my professional growth is the single-most beneficial change I've made: adhering to a Test-Driven Development (or TDD) pattern.

 I know what you're thinking: I'm one of those assholes who writes about obvious best practices that'll look good on my resume.